VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/openinula.md

 ## Conclusion

-Through this tutorial, you should have learned how to use VChart to create a simple bar chart in a React project.
+Through this tutorial, you should have learned how to use VChart to create a simple bar chart in a Openinula project.
 At the same time, you have learned how to configure the chart according to requirements to meet different scenarios in the project.
 VChart provides a wealth of options and components, which will undoubtedly play a more significant role in your actual projects.
 We hope you enjoy using the VChart chart library in your projects!